ave-63/ck_grader/README.md

-# ck_grader
+# Overview

 This is a small R program that makes grading CourseKata textbook homework easy.
-Suppose you want to grade pages 10.6 to 10.10 for your Monday Wednesday class, which is due May 6.
+Suppose you want to grade pages 1.0 to 1.6 for your Monday Wednesday class, which is due February 20.
 Here's an overview of what you do:

 1. Soon after it's due, go to the "My Progress + Jupyter" page.
-Click "Refresh Data," and then "Download Student Progres."
-Put the file in the same directory as `ck_grader.r`, and name it `MW_10.6to10.10_5-6.csv`.
-The name of this *assignment file* tells the program which of your classes the assignment is for (`MW`), the pages to be graded (`10.6to10.10`), and the date it was downloaded (`5-6`).
+Click "Refresh Data," and then "Download Student Progress."
+Name the file `MW_1.0to1.6_2-20.csv`, and put it in the same folder as the other csv files you download (See `INPUT_DIRECTORY` below in the Installation section).
+The name of this *assignment file* tells the program which of your classes the assignment is for (`MW`), the pages to be graded (`1.0to1.6`), and the date it was downloaded (`2-20`).

-2. (Optional but recommended) Go to "Modules", and within some or all of the pages 10.6 to 10.10, and click "Download data."
-Put the files in the same folder as step 1, and call them `MW_10.6_5-6.csv`, `MW_10.7_5-6.csv`, ..., `MW_10.10_5-6.csv`.
-These *page detail* files have much more detail than the corresponding column in the *assignment file* from step 1.
+2. (Optional but recommended) Go to "Modules", and within some or all of the pages 1.0 to 1.6, and click "Download data."
+Put the files in the same folder as step 1, and call them `MW_1.0_2-20.csv`, `MW_1.1_2-20.csv`, ..., `MW_1.6_2-20.csv`.
+These *page detail* files have much more detailed grades than the corresponding column in the *assignment file* from step 1.

-3. Open a terminal/command prompt in the folder.
-Type the command `R -s -f ck_grader.r` and press Enter.
-It will print out some information and maybe warnings, and *voilà!* There is a now a file called `ck_grades_MW.csv` which contains a column with the assignment's grades, labelled `10.6to10.10_5-6`.
+3. Double click the file `do_ck_grades_win.bat` in MS Windows or `do_ck_grades_mac.sh` in Macintosh.
+It will print out some information and maybe warnings, and *voilà!* There is a now a file called `ck_grades_MW.csv` which contains a column with the assignment's grades, labelled `1.0to1.6_2-20`.

-4. Repeat the process for every assignment on every due date, keeping everything in the same folder.
+4. Repeat the process for every assignment on every due date, keeping everything in the same folders.
 It will have a ton of csv files, but they don't take up much storage space.
 To grade late HW, just repeat the process but with a different date label.
 Every page range/date assignment file will have its own column in the `MW_ck_grades.csv` file.

 ## Motivation